davidthewatson/davidthewatson.github.io/src/resume/index.md

 ### Summary

-Designed, developed, and deployed complete software products with R&amp;D labs, software companies, and startups using documentation, operations, and internet skills in a range of areas like design, education, and healthcare.
+Designed, developed, and deployed complete software products with R&amp;D labs, software companies, and startups using skills acquired in a range of areas like design, education, and healthcare.

 ### Skills